nodejs/node/doc/api/http.md

 * Sending an 'Expect' header will immediately send the request headers.
-  Usually, when sending 'Expect: 100-continue', both a timeout and a listener for the `continue` event should be set.
+  Usually, when sending 'Expect: 100-continue', both a timeout and a listener for the `'continue'` event should be set.
 See RFC2616 Section 8.2.3 for more information.

 * Sending an Authorization header will override using the `auth` option